dhcmrlchtdj/sync-op/doc/README.md

 ▸ **after**(`delay`): [`Op`](classes/Op.md)<`void`\>

-the timer is started when `Op` created
+the timer is started when `Op` is created

 #### Parameters